tongdun/td-redis-operator/README.md

 # QuickStart

-You can use the `helm` command to deploy:
+You can use the `helm` command to install:

 ```
 $ helm repo add td-redis-operator https://tongdun.github.io/td-redis-operator/charts/td-redis-operator